-Michael Kaplan - Michael Kaplan has been teaching Acting around the Hudson Valley for over 12 years.
-He has also been working as a Vocal Coach for From Stage to Screen Acting Studio for 6 years.
+Michael Kaplan - Michael Kaplan has been teaching Acting in and around New York for over 16 years.
+He has also been working as a Vocal Coach for From Stage to Screen Acting Studio for 12 years.
 He is a member of SAG-AFTRA actors' union.
-He is currently working towards his graduate degree in Educational Theatre at NYU Steinhardt.
+He has his Master's Degree in Educational Theatre from NYU Steinhardt and currently teaches Theatre full-time at IS 187 in Brooklyn, NY.
+He is currently the head of the Theatre Department at Buck's Rock Performing and Creative Arts Camp.
 He has been in numerous productions over the course of his life time and directed a large number as well.
 Michael has trained Voice and Acting for many years in New York City under Weist-Baron, Bob Marks, Samuel E. Wright, Bob Luke, and Glenn Alterman, to name a few.
 Michael also participated in the New York State Summer School of the Arts, and audition based summer intensive that takes only the top 12 guy and girls every year.
 He recorded the original promotional CD of Michael Berkeley’s “Off the Wall”.
 Professionally, he has performed voice over commercials for Nabisco Fun Fruits, Coca – Cola, Drug Free America and Phillip Morris and appeared in the “House of D” with Robin Williams and David Duchovny.

 Sally Kaplan - Sally Kaplan, along with Camille Bozek, founded From Stage to Screen Acting Studio in 2003 in Poughkeepsie, NY.
 She is known for creating and teaching theatre workshops for children and teens since the 1990’s with both Six by the Park and The Hudson Valley Conservatory under the tutelage of Samuel E Wright.
 In addition, she has worked closely with some of the most prestigious talent agents in New York City and has developed a network of connections in the New York City area.
 She made her directing debut in 2001 with “The Wizard of Oz” and her acting debut in the musical “Oliver” in 2000.
 Over the years she has directed many on stage productions including, “13”, “Bye Bye Birdie”, “The Lion, the Witch, and the Wardrobe”, “The Little Mermaid”, “Willy Wonka and the Chocolate Family”, “Mousetrap”, and “Arsenic and Old Lace.”
 She is thrilled to see her students grow every week!